 One reason that NADD developed the NADD IDD/MI Dual Diagnosis Accreditation and Certification Programs – and one of the reasons that a program may choose to seek NADD Accreditation – is an interest in improving the quality of services provided to individuals who have IDD and mental health needs.
 NADD offers a broad range of training and consultation services concerning providing services to individuals with IDD and mental health needs.

 Programs seeking NADD Accreditation may choose to ask for NADD Technical Assistance Services to:

 - Help prepare for an accreditation survey

 - Help plan for improvement of services after an accreditation survey

-The application cost of Accreditation is $500, payable as a non-refundable fee; one application fee covers multiple programs in the same organization.
+The Accreditation application cost is $500; one application fee can cover multiple programs in the same organization.